Implementation Specs & Protocol Logic

 Define identity requirements per board

-Run locally or deploy hosted
+Run locally or self-host

 The engine is Apache-licensed.